jraguDataGuy/jraguDataGuy/README.md

 - B.S. in Actuarial Science from Vaplaraiso University
 - MBA in Finance from St. Xavier University
 - Certificate in Risk Analysis from Clemson University
-- In Progress: Rice University Data Analytics and Visualization Bootcamp
+- Rice University Data Analytics and Visualization Bootcamp
 ## 👀 I’m interested in ...
 - Baseball statistics
 - Transitioning to analytics
-- Current Job: Medical Malpractice Underwriter
+- Current Job: Senior Data Analyst, Berkshire Hathaway Specialty Insurance
 ## 🌱 I’m currently learning ...
-- As of 3.20.2022 - Machine Learning and Neural Nets!
+- As of 8.29.2022 - Learning to Code with Baseball Journey begins!
 ## 💞️ I’m looking to collaborate on ...
 - Data projects to hone my skills
 - Sports Data projects, preferrably baseball